 What’s a parent to do?
-Why not add some reading, writing and math games into the rest of the summer?
-It will help your kid stay at the same level or even surpass where he or she was at the end of the last school year (and don’t worry—this can be fun!).
+Why not add some reading, writing and math games into your summertime mix?
+It will help your kids stay at the same level or even surpass where he or she was at the end of the last school year (and don’t worry—this can be fun!).

 - Read together: Most kids should practice reading for at least 30 minutes a day—it’s one of the best ways to improve their language and comprehension skills.
 Make it a family event by having everyone read at the same time before bed or on weekend mornings.
-Go on weekly trips to the library and have the kids pick out their own books (this way they’ll be more excited to dive in).
+Have kids pick out their own books (this way they’ll be more excited to dive in).
 If you think they’re ready for a challenge, pick a book that’s slightly above their reading level and make it a goal to finish it by the end of the summer.

 - Take the classroom outside: Museums, zoos and aquariums can be fun educational field trips during the summer.
 Read the signs explaining the exhibits and animals, and ask your kids questions to get them thinking about what they’re seeing.
 If you’re planning a vacation, visit some historic landmarks along the way.
-You can even take a day trip to the Michigan State Capitol or the Henry Ford Museum—you just might learn something yourself!
+Remember to check your destination’s website first as some locations may have special hours, require reservations or have new requirements.

-- Make it a game: Board games are actually impactful learning tools that require math skills, logic and creative solutions.
+- Make it a game: Board games can be powerful learning tools that require math skills, logic and creative solutions.
 No kid wants to do a math worksheet in the summer, but they won’t even notice they’re practicing addition and subtraction when they have to make change in Monopoly.

-If you’re not sure what your child should focus on, try reaching out to their teacher or joining a Michigan public library summer reading program.
+If you’re not sure what your child should focus on, try reaching out to their teacher or join a Michigan public library summer reading program.